 As the company was rapidly growing it had become more challenging to see who was doing what, what was being accomplished, and who needed help.
 Over the past year, a concerted effort was made to build a mentorship program by identifying mentors, determining the structure, and convincing staff of the benefits to them personally and to the company.
 The mentorship program officially launched in November 2020.
 “It’s been incredible to give more visibility to what people are doing on their projects and find out what else they want to learn.
 We’re able to provide recognition for folks who were flying under the radar,” she said.

 With her great strides both internally and externally for DAY CPM, Sarah was promoted to operations manager.
 She was honored by the promotion and recognizes that she is in a somewhat unique position.
 “Right now, there are not a lot of other women at my level in the construction industry.
 It’s very important that it’s not just me occupying this space and taking it for granted.
 I want to make sure I don’t stay up here alone.”
-With that in mind, Sarah has committed to helping implement the company’s equity and inclusion plan, and works hard to give visibility and opportunity to all employees, and ensuring title, salaries, and opportunities are distributed in a fair and equitable manner.
-She’s pleased with the willingness of DAY CPM to self-examine where they succeed and where there’s room for growth in creating a workplace that is truly inclusive.
+With that in mind, Sarah works hard to give visibility and opportunity to all employees, and ensuring title, salaries, and opportunities are steeped in merit.
+She’s pleased with the willingness of DAY CPM to self-examine where they succeed and where there’s room for growth.

 Sarah’s work has not gone unnoticed.
 This past fall she was recognized by the Daily Journal of Commerce (DJC) as a 2020 Phenom under their Phenoms & Icons Award.
 While honored to receive the award, she’s quick to point out that she did not rise to where she is without a lot of support.